PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 ![memory wrap around](/Assets/memory_wrap_around.png)

-The `integers` variable in the above code is an *address* to the first item in the array.
+The `integers` variable in the above code is an *address* to the first item in our array.

 ![array ints](/Assets/array_ints.png)